xenforo-ltd/docs/docs/rest-api.md

 All API responses will be returned in JSON format, except in cases where a binary file is specifically requested (such as when downloading an attachment).
 Errors will always return a response code in the 400 range.
 Successful requests will return a 200 code.
 While not commonly used, redirects will return a 300-range code.

 Requests bodies must be sent using the `application/x-www-form-urlencoded` encoding or, if a file is being uploaded,  the `multipart/form-data` encoding.
-Parameters may also be passed via the query string.
+Parameters may also be passed via the query string, although for non-GET requests we **strongly** recommend passing parameters via the request body.

 All request data must use the UTF-8 character set.